Psideralis/Psideralis/README.md

 ## MISION

-Fullfull in a eficient and optimal mode our clients entrepreneurial objetives with our business informatic services.
+Fullfill in a eficient and optimal mode our clients entrepreneurial objetives with our business informatic services.

 ## SPECIALIZATION
   - Corporate Informatics